The Mexican Revolution: November 20th, 1910

 Listen to corridos, and see the lyrics (bilingual), while singer Antonio Aguilar performs, accompanied by mariachis.

-- “La toma de Zacatecas” (“The Taking over of Zacatecas”) commemorates, celebrates and documents an important battle during the Mexican Revolution.
+- “La toma de Zacatecas” (VIDEO) commemorates, celebrates and documents an important battle during the Mexican Revolution.

-- “El centauro de oro” (“The Gold Centaur”) is dedicated to Francisco “Pancho” Villa, calling him by his nickname.
+- “El centauro de oro” (VIDEO) is dedicated to Francisco “Pancho” Villa, calling him by his nickname.
 His soldiers were called “Los dorados” (“The Golden Ones”).
 This corrido celebrates Francisco Villa and his immortality in the history of Mexico.

-- “Corrido del general Zapata,” (“Corrido of General Zapata”) is a corrido to honor Emiliano Zapata, also called “El Atila del Sur” (“Atila of the South”).
+- “Corrido del general Zapata,” (VIDEO) is a corrido to honor Emiliano Zapata, also called “El Atila del Sur” (“Atila of the South”).
 This corrido celebrates the great revolutionary leader of the south.

 Featured Lesson Plans

-- Esperanza Rising: Learning Not to Be Afraid to Start Over (NEW!
-Now includes a Spanish version)
+- Esperanza Rising: Learning Not to Be Afraid to Start Over (includes a Spanish version)

 - “To Elect Good Men”: Woodrow Wilson and Latin America